 IUCN Red List: NE - Not Evaluated or not listed

-The Diamond Tetra is a stockily built tetra species with a laterally compressed body.
-This fish will reach about 2 1/3 inches (6 cm) in length and has a lifespan of about 3 - 6 years in the aquarium.
-It has attractive silvery violet scales and they have green and gold, or orange iridescents which give this fish a sparkling appearance.
-This 'diamond' effect is develops as it matures, so while it is a juvenile it is rather bland.
-The eye has a red spot on top.
+The Diamond Tetra is a stockily-built tetra species with a laterally-compressed body.
+This fish will reach about 2 1/3 inches (6 cm) in length and has a lifespan of about 3 to 6 years in the aquarium.
+Its attractive, silvery-violet scales feature green and gold or orange iridescents, giving this fish a sparkling appearance.
+This 'diamond' effect develops as it matures, so while a juvenile, it is rather unremarkable.
+The Diamond Tetra's eye has a red spot on top.

 Size of fish - inches: 2.4 inches (5.99 cm)

-Lifespan: 6 years - This characin has a life span of about 3-6 years.
+Lifespan: 6 years - This characin has a lifespan of about 3 to 6 years.

 Fish Keeping Difficulty

-The Diamond Tetra is a moderately hardy fish that is good for the beginner fish keeper.
-These fish are mass produced and can tolerate a variety of water conditions within reason.
+The Diamond Tetra is a moderately hardy fish that is good for the beginning fish keeper.
+These fish are mass produced and can tolerate a variety of water conditions, within reason.